saltstack/salt/doc/topics/tutorials/lxc.rst

 .. warning::

-    Some features are only currently available in the ``develop`` branch, and will not be available in an official Salt release until the next feature release (codenamed "Lithium").
+    Some features are only currently available in the ``develop`` branch, and are new in the upcoming 2015.2.0 release.
 These new features will be clearly labeled.

 Dependencies